top of page

 Yeast That Won't Fully Go Away

-• Recurrent yeast is defined as 3 or more yeast infections in 12 months.
-In cases caused by Candida albicans, suppression therapy with fluconazole (Diflucan) 150 mg orally for 6 months is used.
+• Recurrent yeast or recurrent vulvovaginal candidiasis (RVVC) is defined as 3 or more yeast infections in 12 months.
+Treatment is usually fluconazole (Diflucan) 150 mg orally for 6 months.

 • Flucytosine 15.5% vaginal cream, intravaginally administered as 5 g for 14 days.